bcalvert/StopDiLepCode/RootFiles/PlotReadMe.txt

 Description: All three flavors of lepton events, inclusive other than being/requiring , at least 2 jet(s)

 Channel Number: 52
-Description: All three flavors of lepton events, inclusive other than being/requiring , at least 1 b jet(s)
+Description: All three flavors of lepton events, inclusive other than being/requiring , at least 2 b jet(s)

 Channel Number: 53
-Description: All three flavors of lepton events, inclusive other than being/requiring , at least 2 b jet(s)
+Description: All three flavors of lepton events, inclusive other than being/requiring , at least 2 jet(s), at least 1 b jet(s)

 Channel Number: 54
-Description: All three flavors of lepton events, inclusive other than being/requiring , at least 2 jet(s), at least 1 b jet(s)
+Description: All three flavors of lepton events, inclusive other than being/requiring , diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 1 b jet(s), at least 40 GeV of MET, note blinded channel

 Channel Number: 55
-Description: All three flavors of lepton events, inclusive other than being/requiring , diLepton system invariant mass outside of Z Mass window (76 GeV:106 GeV), at least 2 jet(s), at least 1 b jet(s), at least 40 GeV of MET, note blinded channel
+Description: All three flavors of lepton events, inclusive other than being/requiring

 Channel Number: 56
-Description: All three flavors of lepton events, inclusive other than being/requiring
+Description: All three flavors of lepton events, inclusive other than being/requiring , diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV)

 Channel Number: 57
-Description: All three flavors of lepton events, inclusive other than being/requiring , diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV)
+Description: All three flavors of lepton events, inclusive other than being/requiring , diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), at least 1 b jet(s)

 Channel Number: 58
-Description: All three flavors of lepton events, inclusive other than being/requiring , diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), at least 1 b jet(s)
+Description: All three flavors of lepton events, inclusive other than being/requiring , diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 40 GeV of MET

 Channel Number: 59
-Description: All three flavors of lepton events, inclusive other than being/requiring , diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 40 GeV of MET

-Channel Number: 60
 Description: All three flavors of lepton events, inclusive other than being/requiring , diLepton system invariant mass inside of Z Mass window (76 GeV:106 GeV) , at least 2 jet(s), at least 1 b jet(s), at least 40 GeV of MET